lint-staged/lint-staged/README.md

 <details>
   <summary>Click to expand</summary>

 Install _lint-staged_ on the monorepo root level and add separate configuration files in each package. _Lint-staged_ will find each config file and match staged files to the closest config.
-The directory of each config file will be used as the working directory for those tasks and the `--cwd` option will be ignored.
+The directory of each config file will be used as the working directory for those tasks, unless `--cwd` option is used.
 This is almost the same as running multiple processes of _lint-staged_ in parallel for each config, but multiple parallel locking Git operations are avoided.

 For example, in a monorepo with `packages/frontend/.lintstagedrc.json` and `packages/backend/.lintstagedrc.json`, a staged file inside `packages/frontend/` will only match that configuration, and not the one in `packages/backend/`.